OwlbanGroup/microsoft-365-docs/DEPLOYMENT.md

 ## Environment Variable Security

 Ensure that the `AUTH_TOKEN` environment variable is set to a secure value in production environments and is not exposed in logs or version control.
 Use secure secret management solutions where possible.

+## Continuous Integration and Deployment

+This project includes a GitHub Actions workflow (`.github/workflows/ci.yml`) to automate testing on push and pull requests.

+Configure your CI/CD pipeline to run tests and deploy the application automatically.

+## Additional Recommendations

+- Monitor application logs and set up alerting for critical events.
+- Regularly update dependencies to patch security vulnerabilities.
+- Follow best practices for secure deployment and operations.